Where are they now? - Jon Davison

 Yes

 Davison is in Yes: see the main page.
-He is also in Arc of Life with Billy Sherwood and Jay Schellen.
-They released their second album in Nov 2022: see the main page.
+He is also in Arc of Life with Billy Sherwood and Jay Schellen, although Sherwood described the band as "parked" in a May 2024 interview: see the main page.

 With John Lodge